coolinmc6/pwa-course/README.md

 ```

 - Note: the "theme-color" tag typically matches your `theme_color` from the `manifest.json`
-- Here is the final HEAD tag additions:
+- Here are the final HEAD tag additions:

 ```html
 <!-- Required for All Web Apps -->